marzdeveloper/Top-View-Re-Identification/README.md

 Cuda 9 + CudNN

 This repository contain:
-A. Labeller engine
+-A. Labeller engine
-B. Txt creator
+-B. Txt creator
-C. Preprocessing script
+-C. Preprocessing script
-D. Custom RCFusion network  https://github.com/MRLoghmani/rcfusion
-E. Run Custom RCFusion network in Colab https://colab.research.google.com/
+-D. Custom RCFusion network  https://github.com/MRLoghmani/rcfusion -E. Run Custom RCFusion network in Colab https://colab.research.google.com/

-A. Labeller engine
+-A. Labeller engine

-1a Main2.py: can be found inside Labellatore folder, given a dataset folder, it's used to exlude bad frames and unify ids from same people, his output will be a csv file cointaining "original id", "new id","warning","name of images".
+--1a Main2.py: can be found inside Labellatore folder, given a dataset folder, it's used to exlude bad frames and unify ids from same people, his output will be a csv file cointaining "original id", "new id","warning","name of images".

-1b make_csv.py: can be found inside Gestore_csv folder it can be used if the the dataset is already labelled, given the path to the dataset, it generate csv file needed in "Txt creator".
+--1b make_csv.py: can be found inside Gestore_csv folder it can be used if the the dataset is already labelled, given the path to the dataset, it generate csv file needed in "Txt creator".

-2. move_files.py:  can be found inside Labellatore folder, take csv file produced by Main2.py and a dataset folder, it copy frames from their original directory to a new one, frames with same "new id" will be set inside the same folder, frames ignored in the previous step will not be considered.
+--2. move_files.py:  can be found inside Labellatore folder, take csv file produced by Main2.py and a dataset folder, it copy frames from their original directory to a new one, frames with same "new id" will be set inside the same folder, frames ignored in the previous step will not be considered.

-B. Txt creator:
+-B. Txt creator:

 make_txt_from_csv**.py: can be found inside Gestore_csv folder, given the path to csv generated in 1a or 1b, it produces txt files used to divide dataset in train, validation, test and gallery collections.

-C. Preprocessing script
+-C. Preprocessing script

 preprocess_cv.py: Before feeding the network a preprocess phase can occurr; given a set of images, this script find the biggest subject inside each frames and than apply a black mask on the background in order to remove noise.
 For depth images colormap jet is applied.

-D. Custom RCFusion network
+-D. Custom RCFusion network

-The network need:
+--The network need:
-resnet18_ocid_params
+--resnet18_ocid_params
-txt collections generated in B dataset path structured in subfolders
+--txt collections generated in B
+--dataset path structured in subfolders

 The network is inside FinalGalleryDataAug folder, it cointains tree variations of the original RCFusion network inside different folders:
-**creare la struttura a cartelle e rinominare i file** train_and_eval folder contains the modified network, it can be tested running train_and_eval.py script. train_and_eval_dataaug contain a variation with data augmentation applied, it can be tested running train_and_eval_dataaug.py script. train_and_eval_gallery cointain a variation with data augmentation and gallery, it can be tested running train_and_eval_gallery.py script.
+**creare la struttura a cartelle e rinominare i file** -train_and_eval folder contains the modified network, it can be tested running train_and_eval.py script.
+-train_and_eval_dataaug contain a variation with data augmentation applied, it can be tested running train_and_eval_dataaug.py script.
+-train_and_eval_gallery cointain a variation with data augmentation and gallery, it can be tested running train_and_eval_gallery.py script.

 Before starting the network some paramethers have to be specified: